jprochazka/adsb-receiver/bash/tools/PORTAL_BACKUP_RESTORE_V3.md

    file is saved as a `.pre_restore.<date>.bak` before being replaced.
 9. The OpenSky cache directory is restored if present in the archive.
 10. The ACARS database is restored if present in the archive.
+11. If present in the archive, saved runtime env overrides are restored via a systemd drop-in at `/etc/systemd/system/adsb-portal-backend.service.d/portal-env.conf`, then `systemctl daemon-reload` is run.
-11. Ownership is set to `www-data:www-data` on the `instance/` directory and the RRD base directory.
+12. Ownership is set to `www-data:www-data` on the `instance/` directory and the RRD base directory.
-12. The `adsb-portal-backend.service` is restarted.
+13. The `adsb-portal-backend.service` is restarted.
 If it fails to start, a `journalctl` command is shown for diagnosis.
-13. The temporary extraction directory is removed.
+14. The temporary extraction directory is removed.

 ### Pre-restore backups